Sakib1418/Benchmarking-Enzyme-Classifiers/README.md

 ### DeepEC

+1. Go to the website - https://bitbucket.org/kaistsystemsbiology/deepec/src/master/
-1. Clone the repository by command -
+2. Clone the repository by command -
 ```
 git clone https://bitbucket.org/kaistsystemsbiology/deepec.git
 ```
-2. Create and activate conda enviornment following the instruction in the README.md file.
+3. Create and activate conda enviornment following the instruction in the README.md file.
-3. Run the provided bash script deepec.sh with the sample file provided.
+4. Run the provided bash script deepec.sh with the sample file provided.
 ```
 ./deepec.sh sample_file
 ```
-4. To test a larger number of sequence, format the sequence according to sample_file and run the above command replacing sample_file with your file containing sequences.
+5. To test a larger number of sequence, format the sequence according to sample_file and run the above command replacing sample_file with your file containing sequences.

 ### Deepre